open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   stream](./data-model.md#events--data-stream--timeseries):
   * The `description`.
 If not provided, the Instrument `description` MUST be used by default.
+  * The attributes to preserve or drop.
+This MUST be defined using at least one, but MAY be defined using multiple, of the following ways.
+If multiple of the following ways are used in an implementation, it is left to the implementation to handle how a user providing more than one value is resolved.
+If a user provides no value for the way(s) implemented, all measurement attributes MUST be used (TODO: once the Hint API is available, the default behavior should respect the Hint if it is available).
     * A list of `attribute keys` (optional).
 If provided, the attributes that are not in the list will be ignored.
-If not provided, all the attribute keys will be used by default (TODO: once the Hint API is available, the default behavior should respect the Hint if it is available).
+    * An attribute filtering function (optional).
+The filtering function MUST accept as an argument an attribute key-value and returns a filtering decision.
+The filtering decision can be as simple as a boolean value or a more appropriate response idiomatic to the implementation language.
+If provided, the attributes that are passed to the function for which a filtering decision to drop them is returned will be ignored.
   * The `aggregation` (optional) to be used.
 If not provided, the SDK MUST apply a [default aggregation](#default-aggregation) configurable on the basis of instrument kind according to the [MetricReader](#metricreader)